Shreyas4991/Eventloop/README.md

 * Being able to add events on the fly in evmain. requires the addition of a function to expand the allocated space for variables of type event_list_t* using realloc.
 ### Others:
 * Disappearing arguments: For now arguments supplied to callbacks disappear into a blackhole (aka get freed).
 This means passing values by reference is pointless.
 The idea was to not let the user worry about freeing pointer arguments.
 Clearly that isn't much help if the user wants to keep them.
 *  Return values: Again much needed.
-For now callbacks have to have a return type `void`
+For now callbacks have to have a return type `void`.
+But changing this to void* is relatively easy.